 Microsoft Teams wraps SharePoint in a collaborative UI.
 In its most simple form, Teams offers file management, conversations, and communications, along with a framework for integrating other features related to the work being done in the Team.

 Teams represent the governing structure.
 Channels within a Team are where the real work takes place.

 Many organizations continue to struggle with collaboration technology.
 This struggle arises most often from a lack of time allowed for people to not only work but to figure out how to work together.
-The time issue becomes exacerbated by the plethora
+The time issue becomes exacerbated by the plethora of collaboration tool choices.

 1. Accept the Organic Nature of Teams